sushilsridhar/cs-fundamentals/os/THREADS_HARDWARE_RELATION.md

 <ins>Create a task that needed to be run parallely</ins>
 main thread is the default thread, order in which the multiple threads run is decided by CPU scheduling algorithm

+Runnable functions are the tasks
+Runnable classes holds the instructions, it is the object that hold the instructions/task, which can be passed to the executors

 ```
 public class TestThread {
     public static void main(String[] args) {